News of Our Graduates

-- Ms. McCauley is a Research Assistant at the Marine Resources Center, Marine Biological Laboratories, in Woods Hole, MA.
+- Ms. McCauley is a Research Assistant at the Woods Hole Oceanographic Institution.

-- Mr. O’Brien is a Research Scientist at the New York Department of Environmental Protection (NYC DEP) in their watershed group.
+- Mr. O’Brien was a Research Scientist at the New York Department of Environmental Protection (NYC DEP) in their watershed group.
 He currently workds as a scientist with the Federal Bureau of Investigation.

-- Dr. Peterson is an Assistant Professor in the Department of Biological Sciences & Geology at Queensborough Community College, Queens, New York.
+- Dr. Peterson is an Associate Professor in the Department of Biological Sciences & Geology at Queensborough Community College, Queens, New York.

 - Dr. Gorham teaches Introductory Biology at Westchester Community Colege (SUNY) in Valhalla, New York.

 Scott C. Silver, Ph.D.
 The feeding ecology of translocated Black Howler monkeys (Alouatta pigra) in Belize.